Compromise of 1790: Meeting

 Politicians at the federal and the state levels sought to break the legislative deadlock by unofficial negotiations.
 A number of clandestine meetings and political dinners were held in New York City, then serving as the nation's temporary capital, in the summer of 1790.

 The "dinner table bargain" was a pivotal episode in the final stages of these compromise efforts.
 Based on an account given by former Secretary of State Thomas Jefferson, two years after the event, the "dinner" was a private meeting between Secretary of the Treasury Alexander Hamilton and U.S. House of Representatives member James Madison.
 Shortly after the Assumption Bill failed for a second time in June in the House, Hamilton, despairing that his financial plan would be scuttled, appealed to the newly appointed Jefferson to apply his influence on the matter.
 According to Jefferson's account, he arranged the dinner for the two officials at his residence in New York City on or about June 20, 1790.
 The meeting produced a political settlement on the "assumption" and "residency" crisis.

 Jefferson described the encounter between the men at his lodgings in New York City:

 "It ended in Mr. Madison's acquiescence in a proposition that the question [i.e., assumption of state debts] should be again brought before the house by way of amendment from the Senate, that he would not vote for it, nor entirely withdraw his opposition, yet he would not be strenuous, but leave it to its fate.
 It was observed, I forget by which of them, that as the pill would be a bitter one to the Southern states, something should be done to soothe them; and the removal of the seat of government to the [Potomac] was a just measure, and would probably be a popular one with them, and would be a proper one to follow the assumption."

 The key provision of Secretary Hamilton's First Report on the Public Credit won approval with the passage of the Assumption Act, establishing the foundation for public credit.
 The Residence Act resulted in the permanent U.S. capital being located in the agrarian states of Maryland and Virginia, the demographic center of the country at the time, rather than in a metropolitan and financial center such as New York City or Philadelphia.
 Jefferson and Madison secured a lucrative debt adjustment for their state of Virginia from Hamilton, as part of the bargain.

+The dinner-table bargain itself is undisputed, but Cooke argues that "the bargain worked out by Jefferson, Madison, and Hamilton was not consummated" and that "each measure had passed on its merits, and doubtless would have succeeded had Jefferson, Madison, and Hamilton not struck a bargain a month or so earlier."
+Historian Kenneth R. Bowling published a rebuttal to Cooke's argument.